 - Older products where the consent choice has been made for synchronous products

-The data collected will depend on whether you have registered the service as an individual or an organization.
-Accordingly, some of the data described here may not actually be collected.
-Some registry and service providers will request different information if the registrant is listed as an organization than they do if the registrant is listed as an individual.
-Our data use information page outlines all the data we collect for each service, both on a contract and consent bases, and clearly indicates any differences between data collected for individual and organization registrant types.
+The data collected depends on whether the service is registered as an individual or an organization, so some data described here may not actually be collected.
+Some registry and service providers request different information for organizations than for individuals.
+Our data use information page outlines all the data we collect for each service, on both contract and consent bases, and clearly indicates any differences between data collected for individual and organization registrant types.

 Product consent groups

-Each service or product offered through Enom falls into a particular consent group within our system, and once the consent preference is logged for a group, that choice is applied to any future purchases of products within that same group.
+Each service or product offered through Enom falls into a particular consent group within our system.
+Once the consent preference is logged for a group, that choice applies to any future purchases of products within that same group.

-In order for two products to fall within the same consent group, they must be:
+For two products to fall within the same consent group, they must:

 - Contractually require the same data elements

-For example, a registry might operate multiple TLDs and each of them contractually require the registrant's name, email, and country, but also request consent to process the registrant’s phone number.
-These TLDs would fall into the same consent group, and once the registrant sets their consent preferences for one of these TLDs, the registrant’s choice would be applied to all future purchases of other TLDs within this group.
-This means that no future consent request emails would be sent to the registrant for purchases within this group.
-However, if this same registry offers another TLD for which they request consent to process the registrant’s postal address, in addition to their phone number, the registrant would receive a consent request upon purchasing this TLD, as it would fall into a distinct consent group.
+For example, a registry might operate multiple TLDs that each contractually require the registrant's name, email, and country but also request consent to process the registrant’s phone number.
+These TLDs fall into the same consent group, so once the registrant sets their consent preferences for one, that choice applies to all future purchases of other TLDs in the group, and no further consent request emails are sent for those purchases.
+However, if the same registry offers another TLD requesting consent to process the registrant’s postal address in addition to their phone number, the registrant would receive a consent request upon purchasing it, as it falls into a distinct consent group.

-Enom groups products this way, so we’re able to reduce the number of consent requests the registrant receives while ensuring the registrant has complete control over which elements of their personal data are shared and with whom.
+Enom groups products this way to reduce the number of consent requests the registrant receives, while ensuring they retain complete control over which elements of their personal data are shared and with whom.

 Consent emails

 Consent emails can be triggered by the registration, update, or transfer of a domain.
-When the registrant sets their consent preferences, their choices will be logged and applied to any future purchases of products within the same consent group.
-However, if they purchase a service for which the provider requests additional pieces of data, beyond those for which the registrant has already granted or withheld consent to process, they may receive another consent request.
-Enom system waits one minute before sending a consent request email, if multiple services are purchased together, a single consent request email will be sent for all services.
-In cases where an end-user makes multiple purchases more than one minute apart, multiple emails will be sent.
-Consent emails can only be sent to the registrant's address, other emails are not considered secure and would violate the GDPR.
+When the registrant sets their consent preferences, their choices are logged and applied to any future purchases of products within the same consent group.
+However, if they purchase a service for which the provider requests additional data beyond what the registrant has already granted or withheld consent for, they may receive another consent request.
+The Enom system waits one minute before sending a consent request email; if multiple services are purchased together, a single consent request email is sent for all services.
+If an end-user makes multiple purchases more than one minute apart, multiple emails are sent.
+Consent emails can only be sent to the registrant's address, as other emails are not considered secure and would violate the GDPR.

 Replying to consent emails

-Our system assumes no consent until consent is granted, there is no time-out period.
-Enom will still send a consent request email to the registrant to ensure they have access to the data use information page even if no consent is required, we do this to fulfill our commitment to maintaining a high level of transparency.
-A link to the Data sharing preferences page can be resent to the registrant's email by initiating a request through your control panel or via the API
+Our system assumes no consent until consent is granted; there is no time-out period.
+Enom still sends a consent request email to the registrant to ensure they have access to the data use information page, even if no consent is required, to fulfill our commitment to transparency.
+A link to the data sharing preferences page can be resent to the registrant's email by initiating a request through your control panel or via the API.

 Reseller controls and management